ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/blackboard.md

 ```

 The sensor loop looks almost identical to our original publisher code, except
-the update interval now comes from the global configuration:
+that the update interval now comes from the global configuration:

 ```rust
 while node.wait(Duration::from_millis(update_rate_handle.get())).is_ok() {